opennetworkinglab/aether-docs/onramp/blueprints.rst

 The base version of SD-Core includes a single UPF, running in the same Kubernetes namespace as the Core's control plane.
-This blueprint adds the ability to bring up multiple UPFs (each in a different namespace), and uses ROC to establish the *UPF -to-Slice-to-Device* bindings required to activate end-to-end traffic through each UPF.
+This blueprint adds the ability to bring up multiple UPFs (each in a different namespace), and uses ROC to establish the *UPF-to-Slice-to-Device* bindings required to activate end-to-end user traffic.
 The resulting deployment is then verified using gNBsim.

 The Multi-UPF blueprint includes the following: